RE-SS3D/SS3D-WebsiteOLD/contribute.md

 **To start on any of these, read the appropriate sections below which contains links to guides and task boards for those contribution types.
 Once you have a task in mind, contact a council member on our [Discord]({{ site.discord_url }}){:target="_blank"}.**

 The game itself is being developed in the Unity game engine.
-You can find what version of Unity we use and instructions on setting up our project on our [GitHub contributing guide]({{ site.github_game_url }}/blob/master/Documents/CONTRIBUTING.md#setting-up--running-the-project){:target="_blank"}.
+You can find what version of Unity we use and instructions on setting up our project on our [developer guide](https://ss3d.gitbook.io/programming/){:target="_blank"}.

 Our [GitHub organization]({{ site.github_organization_url }}){:target="_blank"} has 3 repositories.
 - [SS3D]({{ site.github_game_url }}){:target="_blank"} - the game itself, and some documents.